 Building a Production Load

-These instructions describe a process of downloading the nsi-requester source from the BandwidthOnDemand repository on GitHub, cutomizing the look-and-feel, and building the source for deployment.
+source from the BandwidthOnDemand repository on GitHub, cutomizing the look-and-feel, and building the source for deployment.
 This process can be done directly on the production server, or on a separate build server for later transfer to the production server.

 Download the source

-It is recommended a copy of the source is directly downloaded from the repository using the git command so that load tagging during the build process will add the appropriate revision information to your build.
+command so that load tagging during the build process will add the appropriate revision information to your build.
 This requires a properly cloned git repository.
 Downloading using alternative methods will track the major and minor build versions, but not the specific version within the source code stream.

 Perform the following command in the directory you would like to download the source: